Why I Stopped Trusting OTC Hair and Skincare Brands

 The product analyses and ingredient evaluations provided in this post are for educational and informational purposes only.
 They are based on publicly available information at the time of writing.
 Product formulations may change, and readers are encouraged to verify ingredient lists and conduct their own research before making purchasing decisions.
 No affiliation, sponsorship, or endorsement with the brands mentioned is intended or implied.

-My goal is to empower informed choices and encourage deeper understanding of what we apply to our skin and hair every day.
+My goal is to empower informed choices and encourage a deeper understanding of what we apply to our skin and hair daily.

 Comments